 \section{Abstract}

-In this article we define Lagrangian concordance of Legendrian knots, the analogue of smooth concordance of knots in the Legendrian category.
-In particular we study the relation of Lagrangian concordance under Legendrian isotopy.
+In this article, we define the notion of a Lagrangian concordance between two Legendrian knots analogous to smooth concordance in the Legendrian context.
+We show that Legendrian isotopic Legendrian knots are Lagrangian concordant.
 The focus is primarily on the algebraic aspects of the problem.
-We study the behavior of the classical invariants under this relation, namely the Thurston-Bennequin number and the rotation number, and we provide some examples of non-trivial Legendrian knots bounding Lagrangian surfaces in $D^4$.
-Using these examples, we are able to provide a new proof of the local Thom conjecture.
+We study the behavior of the classical invariants (namely the Thurston--Bennequin number and the rotation number) under this relation, and provide some examples of nontrivial Legendrian knots bounding Lagrangian surfaces in $D^4$.